cypress-io/cypress-documentation/source/api/commands/should.md

 Read {% url 'Cypress should callback' https://glebbahmutov.com/blog/cypress-should-callback/ %} blog post to see more variations of the above example.
 {% endnote %}

-For clarity you can pass a string message as a second argument to any `expect` assertion.
+For clarity you can pass a string message as a second argument to any `expect` assertion, see {% url Chai#expect https://www.chaijs.com/guide/styles/#expect %}.

 ```javascript
 cy.get('.connectors-list > li').should(($lis) => {